 When a Content Analyzer program is called by the Sequence Generator, one parameter is passed, the address of an array called the "sequence work area."
 This array, although ignored by most Content Analyzer programs, holds a great deal of useful information.
-If the Content Analyzer procedure receives this address as a parameter, and then REFs it, it may refer to the following fields in the sequence work area (see <NLS,BRECORDS,seqr> for entire record declaration):

-swstid -- stid of current statement or string in sequence

-swcstid -- stid of current real STATEMENT in sequence (even if swstid points to a string)

-swlbstid -- stid of statement heading last branch in sequence swclvl -- level of current statement in sequence swslvl -- level of first statement in sequence swvspec -- first word of viewspecs for sequence swvsp2 -- second word of viewspecs for sequence swusqcod -- address of user Sequence Generator procedure for sequence swcacode -- address of Content Analyzer procedure for sequence swkflg -- FALSE when sequence is opened, TRUE once something has been returned by sequence
+If the Content Analyzer procedure receives this address as a parameter, and then REFs it, it may refer to the following fields in the sequence work area (see <NLS,BRECORDS,seqr> for entire record declaration): swstid -- stid of current statement or string in sequence swestid -- stid of current real STATEMENT in sequence (even if swstid points to a string) swlbstid -- stid of statement heading last branch in sequence swelve -- level of current statement in sequence swslvl -- level of first statement in sequence swyspec -- first word of viewspecs for sequence swysp2 -- second word of viewspecs for sequence swusgcod -- address of user Sequence Generator procedure for sequence swcacode -- address of Content Analyzer procedure for sequence swkflg -- FALSE when sequence is opened, TRUE once something has been returned by sequence Displaying Strings You may call the return mechanism from Content Analyzer programs while causing the Sequence Generator to inject a programs while causing the Sequence Generator to inject a string in the sequence.

-Displaying Strings

-You may call the return mechanism from Content Analyzer programs while causing the Sequence Generator to inject a string in the sequence.
 Under the normal circumstance, where the sequence is being used to put up a display or print a file or to do filtered editing, this allows you to inject a string into the output.
 Thus you may receive a statement, reformat it into a string (without editing the statement itself), and then display the string.

-The following procedure injects a string in the sequence, then returns to the procedure that called the Sequence Generator:

-send (sw, astring);
+The following procedure injects a string in the sequence, then returns to the procedure that called the Sequence Generator: send (sw, astring);

 where sw is the address of the sequence work area, and astring is the address of the string.
-(Remember, if you REFed the parameter holding the address of the sequence work area, use the ampersand (&) construct when passing it to send.)
+(Remember: if you REFed the parameter holding the address of the sequence work area: use the ampersand (&) construct when passing it to send.)

 Note that the co-routine effect will cause execution to pick up right where it left off when the Sequence Generator is called for the next statement.
 Thus, execution will begin just after the send.
 If you then RETURN a value of TRUE, the statement itself will ALSO be displayed.
 Most applications of send will RETURN(FALSE) immediately after the call on send.

-7 g 3

 An example of a Content Analyzer program using send() to show only the first line of each statement:

-(firstline) PROCEDURE (sw); %content analyzer filter to display only first lines% LOCAL TEXT POINTER ptr ; REF sw : %to hold address of sequence work area% %set pointer at end of first line% CASE READC OF = ENDCHR: FIND 1 ptr ; = EOL: FIND \uparrow ptr \leftarrow ptr ; ENDCASE REPEAT CASE: %put first line in global string% dspstr ← SF(ptr) ptr ; %inject string into sequence% send (&sw, \$dspstr); %so statement won't also be displayed% RETURN (FALSE) ; END.
+(firstline) PROCEDURE (sw) ; % content analyzer filter to display only first lines%

+LOCAL TEXT POINTER ptr ; REF sw ;

+%to hold address of sequence work area% %set pointer at end of first line%

+CASE READC OF

+= ENDCHR: FIND ^ptr ;

+= EOL: FIND ^ptr \ptr ;

+ENDCASE REPEAT CASE;

+%put first line in global string%

+\dspstr\ \ SF(ptr) ptr ;

+%inject string into sequence%

+send (&sw: \$dspstr) ;

+%so statement won\t also be displayed%

+RETURN (FALSE) ;